About

 Education

-• MSc in Mathematical Finance and Actuarial Science, 2021, TU Munich, Germany
+• Master in Mathematical Finance and Actuarial Science, 2021, TU Munich, Germany

-• BSc in Mathematics, 2018, University of Freiburg, Germany
+• Bachelor in Mathematics, 2018, University of Freiburg, Germany

 • Two semesters abroad at University of Seville (Spain) and University of Melbourne (Australia)